burgil/say.js/README.md

-# Stream was not tested yet, I am looking into an alternative that will same the time and effort required to later add support for linux or even worry about it: https://cloud.google.com/text-to-speech - AI Lifelike speech Synthesis
+# Stream was not tested yet, I am looking into an alternative that will save the time and effort required to later add support for linux or even worry about it: https://cloud.google.com/text-to-speech - AI Lifelike speech Synthesis

 <img src="https://travis-ci.org/Marak/say.js.svg?branch=master" />